 Five different items on the menu were tied for the cheapest, a whole 10 cents cheaper than the most expensive item.
 The 10-cent items were: fries, coffee, root beer, a “Full-Flavor Orange Drink,” and a good old “Thirst-Quenching Coke.”
 And finally, right at the top of the menu was the classic Pure Beef Hamburger.
 Its most iconic burger wasn’t there quite yet—check out these other 14 things you never knew about Big Macs.

 Since the 1940s and the “Amazing” but short menu, both the list of available items and the prices have grown.
 Today at McDonald’s, you can get everything from Egg McMuffins to Filets-O-Fish to even a vegan burger.
 And let’s not forget about the McDonald’s in Orlando, Florida, where you can order pasta, customizable pizzas, and waffles!
-(Get a look at this amazing McDonald’s here.)
 But, as a glimpse of this old menu reveals, many of the franchise favorites have been around since the very beginning.
 Some of the original offerings that are still staples today: hamburgers, cheeseburgers, milkshakes, coffee—and, of course, those delicious fries.
 On the other hand, the menus will never again feature these 11 McDonald’s items that totally failed.